How to Save for Retirement at 30

 3. Plan Your Asset Allocation

-Diversification is the act of spreading your money across different asset classes.
-To minimize risk from a decline from one type of asset, it typically makes sense to create a diversified portfolio, including a mix of asset classes, such as stocks, bonds and other assets.
+Diversification is a strategy whereby you spread your money across different asset classes.
+To minimize risk from a decline in one type of asset, it typically makes sense to create a diversified portfolio, including a mix of asset classes, such as stocks, bonds and other assets.

-Stocks typically provide the most potential for growth, but they also fluctuate more than some other asset classes.
+Stocks typically provide the most potential for growth, but they also fluctuate more than some other asset classes, and they can be risky.
 Since you have three decades or more before you retire, you have time to ride out the natural ups and downs of the market.

-Bonds, which tend to be less volatile than stocks but also offer lower returns, may balance out the riskier equity allocation.
+Bonds tend to be less volatile than stocks but also offer lower returns, and may balance out the riskier equity allocation.
 As you approach retirement, you may consider rebalancing your asset allocation to include more conservative investments to help protect the income you will need to draw upon soon.

 Target-date funds are a type of mutual fund that automatically readjusts your portfolio as you near your target date, often the year in which you wish to retire.

 Just as a portfolio with different types of assets offers some downside protection, so too, does diversification within those asset classes.
-If you invest the entire stock portion of your portfolio shares in just one company and share prices in that company drop, the value of your entire portfolio drops as well.
+If you invest the entire stock portion of your portfolio shares in just one fund and the share price drops, the value of your entire portfolio drops as well.

 Now imagine that you own shares in 500 different companies.
 When one stock fares poorly, it will have a relatively small effect on the rest of your portfolio.
 Diversification helps limit the negative effects that any asset class, sector, or company could have on your portfolio.